-In 2011, ECU was successful in achieving a Collaborative Research Network [$5,615,052 from the Department of Innovation, Industry, Science and Research (DIISR)].
+ECU was successful in achieving a Collaborative Research Network [$5,615,052 from the Department of Innovation, Industry, Science and Research (DIISR)].
 Professor Rudd is one of the six Project Leaders for this CRN and leads the stream that includes funding for research around learning through simulation.

 Professor Rudd completed her successful Fellowship at a ceremony in Sydney and the following day she gave the opening paper at the Australian Learning and Teaching Fellows’ Open Forum; Australian Universities in the Asian Century.

 2011 Seminar series

 As part of enhancing uptake of learning through simulation at ECU, as well as within the broader higher education sector and industry, the Fellowship project commenced a series of seminars, profiling other national and international leaders in the field.
 In 2011, three seminars were hosted with visiting guest speakers including the President, International Society for Healthcare in Simulation.

 National Teaching Fellow 2011-12